-TimeTrex is an open-source software that is suitable for a small business or even a mid-sized business.
+TimeTrex is open-source software that is suitable for a small business or even a mid-sized company.
 It has modules for employee scheduling and time and attendance tracking – that includes vacation and overtime tracking as well.

 TimeTrex also includes payroll functionalities and can do payroll calculations, tax and benefit calculations, and has direct deposit functionalities.